Bionano Genomics

 Series A in 2006

-Endovalve is a medical technology company based in Princeton, New Jersey, focused on developing percutaneous valve-replacement systems for the treatment of mitral regurgitation.
-Founded by Tracy S. Warren, the company’s innovative system is designed for minimally invasive surgical procedures, allowing for complete valve replacement while minimizing the risks and complications often associated with traditional surgical methods, such as sternotomy and cardiopulmonary bypass.
-This approach aims to provide patients with improved treatment options before their condition becomes critical or leads to serious cardiac events.
+Endovalve is a medical device company based in Princeton, New Jersey, founded by Tracy S. Warren.
+The company specializes in developing percutaneous valve-replacement systems specifically designed to treat mitral regurgitation.
+Its innovative system allows for minimally invasive surgical procedures that facilitate complete valve replacement, significantly reducing the risks and complications associated with traditional open-heart surgery methods like sternotomy and cardiopulmonary bypass.
+By offering a safer and more efficient treatment option, Endovalve aims to improve patient outcomes and address mitral regurgitation before it escalates to a critical stage or leads to serious cardiac events.

 Multispectral Imaging